segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### User-provided data collection

-Google has introduced a beta feature for collecting data provided by users, [User-provided data collection](https://support.google.com/analytics/answer/14077171?hl=en&utm_id=ad).
-It's important to note that this feature is currently not supported by Segment, and, acknowledging this feature policy in your Google Analytics 4 Account has irreversible effects.
+Google has introduced a beta feature for collecting data provided by users, [User-provided data collection](https://support.google.com/analytics/answer/14077171?hl=en&utm_id=ad){:target="_blank"}.
+Note that this feature is currently not supported by Segment, and, acknowledging this feature policy in your Google Analytics 4 Account has irreversible effects.